TheHellBox/OpenHMD-Chat/README.md

 # OpenHMD-Chat
 OpenHMD-Chat is a crossplatform and opensource social VR app that can be used for voice chatting in virtual reality.

-# How to compile?
+# How to compile
 Run `cargo run --release` in main directory, or `cargo build --release` and then move openhmd-chat from /target/release/ to main directory

 # Dependencies
 ```
-libopenhmd, liblua5.2
+libopenhmd, liblua5.2, libopus-dev, openal-dev
 ```

 ### Road map